JuliaDataScience/JuliaDataScience/contents/data_vis.md

 This is done by setting `vertical = false` and `flipaxis = false`.
 Also, note that we can call many `Axis` into `fig`, or even `Colorbar`'s and `Legend`'s, and then afterwards build the layout.

-Another common layout is a grid of squares for heatmaps.
-See next example.
+Another common layout is a grid of squares for heatmaps:

 ```jl
 @sco JDS.squares_layout()
 ```

-Where, all labels are in the **protrusions** and each `Axis` has an `AspectData()` ratio.
+where all labels are in the **protrusions** and each `Axis` has an `AspectData()` ratio.
-The `Colorbar` is located in the third column and extpands from row 1 up to row 2.
+The `Colorbar` is located in the third column and expands from row 1 up to row 2.

-The next case uses the so called `Mixed()` **alignmode**, which is specially useful when dealing with large empty spaces between `Axis` due to long ticks.
+The next case uses the so called `Mixed()` **alignmode**, which is especially useful when dealing with large empty spaces between `Axis` due to long ticks.

 ```jl
 @sco JDS.mixed_mode_layout()
 ```

-Here, the argument `alignmode =Mixed(bottom=0)` it's shifting the bounding box to the bottom, so that this will align with the panel on the left filling the space.
+Here, the argument `alignmode = Mixed(bottom=0)` is shifting the bounding box to the bottom, so that this will align with the panel on the left filling the space.

 Also, see how `colsize!` and `rowsize!` are being used for different columns and rows.
 You could also put a number instead of `Auto()` but then everything will be fixed.